About the Zebra Collective

 - when it comes to action planning for change, we identify “small steps”, constructed in SMART terms, rather than devising big grand plans: small steps are more likely actually to be taken, and once a change has begun this tends to ripple out to further change

-The courses listed are some of our most popular ones and all can be customised to meet your needs.
-In addition, our trainers have experience of a wide variety of topics so if you’re looking for something that’s not there, please ask.
+The courses and development opportunities listed below are some of our most popular ones and all can be customised to meet your needs.
+In addition, our trainers and faciltators have experience of a wide variety of topics so if you’re looking for something that’s not there, please ask.

 For further information email: firstname.lastname@example.org